JarvyJ/HomeIntent/docs/docs/getting-started/advanced-features/satellites.md

 # Satellites

-Home Intent now has basic satellite support (releases as of 4/2022)!
+Home Intent now has basic satellite support (released as of 4/2022)!
 It's a bit more of a manual setup at the moment, so experience with Rhasspy is recommended.

 ## Setting up the Satellite